Difference between Indian Penal Code and Code of Criminal Procedure

 What is the Indian Penal Code?

-The Indian Penal Code is the official code that covers the substantive aspects of criminal law.
-It came into force in the year 1860, during the British Raj.
-The Code, since then, has been amended several times and is supplemented by other criminal provisions.
-IPC is sub-divided into 23 chapters and comprises 511 sections.
-The objective of the IPC is to provide a general penal code for India.
-It defines the crime - for eg. theft (Section 375) and also gives the punishments for these crimes - for eg. Section 379.
+The IPC, enacted in 1860, is the official code that covers the substantive aspects of criminal law in India.
+It has been amended several times over the years and supplemented by other criminal provisions.
+Comprising 23 chapters and 511 sections, the IPC aims to provide a comprehensive penal code for the country.
+It defines crimes, such as theft (Section 378), and specifies the corresponding punishments, such as Section 379.

 These guides are not legal advice, nor a substitute for a lawyer